Independent trekking banned in Nepal – guides are now mandatory

 How will this new rule on making trekking guides mandatory in Nepal work?

 This is the icing on the cake.
-There is no plan.
-All TIMS cards checkpoints are closed.
+There was no plan.
+All TIMS cards checkpoints are closed with a rumor that they will be opened in mid April.
 NTB seem to be under the impression that trekking agencies will have to enforce the rule and be responsible for all trekkers.
 It sounds a lot like mob rule – similar to the Maoist beatings of tourists in the mid 2000s who refused to pay on the spot fines for going through their land.
 If this occurs, then Nepal will no longer be in the top 100 of any trekking destination, let alone the top 10 which it is about to drop out of.
 The irony is that NTB is enacting this mandatory guide rule from an old rule from the mid 2000s due to the danger from Maoist groups at the time.
 Something that is no longer a problem.
 However, something similar might start up again, in terms of groups harassing trekkers if they are seen without a guide.

 NTB statement on Mandatory Trekking guides